Subtractive Synthesis Part 2

 Key Tracking

-The final important parameter of filters is key tracking.
-This function allows the filter cutoff frequency to follow the notes you play.
-Key tracking is often labeled as a percentage between -100% and +100%.
+The last important parameter of a filter is key tracking.
+This is a function that allows the filter cutoff frequency to follow the notes you play.
+The key tracking parameter often works as a percentage between -100% and +100%.
 If you set key tracking to +100% the filter cutoff will move up the higher you play on the keyboard.
 This is useful if you want higher notes to be heard as clearly as lower notes.
 By using key tracking of -100% the filter cutoff will decrease if you play higher on the keyboard.
 This will darken the sound as you play higher notes.

 Key Tracking